bitsensor/php/README.md

 | ```setLogLevel()```       | logLevel       | ```Config::LOG_LEVEL_ALL``` ("all"), ```Config::LOG_LEVEL_NONE``` ("none") | ```Config::LOG_LEVEL_ALL``` ("all")                 | The logging level.                                                      |

 ### Apache
+After sinking BitSensor hooks in your application, you can extend BitSensor's visibility to include Apache events that aren't processed by your application.

 To log Apache errors add the following to your ``.htaccess``:
 ```ApacheConf